Vision & Mission

 We are committed to systematic actions which aim at finding solutions and submitting proposals to specific problems in strategic areas so that both businesses and the country can exploit their potential.

-After his studies in Michigan, he worked for two years at General Motors Corporation as a Development Engineer at the Milford Proving Ground.
-In 1986 he returned to Greece, and after completion of his military service, he joined PETSIAVAS S.A.
+He has worked for two years for General Motors Corporation as a development Engineer at the Milford Proving Ground.
 Since 2002 he had been the Managing Director of the company and in 2013 was named Chairman and CEO of PETSIAVAS S.A.

-Since June 2013, he is the elected President of the American-Hellenic Chamber of Commerce and recently elected President of the Council on Competitiveness of Greece, since its foundation in 2018.
-He is also a member of the Board of the Panhellenic Association of Pharmaceutical Industries and member of the General Council of SEV Hellenic Federation of Enterprises.
+Since July 2020, he is President of Associations of S.A. & Limited Liability Companies.
+He is the elected President of the Council on Competitiveness of Greece, since its foundation in 2018.
+He is also a member of the Board of the Pan-Hellenic Association of Pharmaceutical Industries and a member of the General Council of SEV Hellenic Federation of Enterprises.
 Since June 2019, he is President Emeritus of the American Hellenic Chamber of Commerce after a tenure of 6 years as the elected President.

 Simos Anastasopoulos was born in Athens in 1957, is married to Peggy Petsiavas and has two daughters.